QUOTED IN THIS BOOK

 and some Protestant bodies consider tithes obligatory."

-Elwell, Water A., (tithing) Wheaton College, Editor, Baker's Evangelical Dictionary of the Bible; (Grand Rapids: Baker, 1996), s.v. "tithe."
+Elwell, Water A., (tithing)

+College, Editor, Baker's Evangelical Dictionary of the Bible; (Grand Rapids: Baker, 1996), s.v. "tithe."

 the example of Christ who gave even his life (2 Cor.
-8:9), we

-knowing that we reap in proportion to what we sow (2 Cor.
-9:6)
+8:9), we should cheerfully give as much as we have decided (2 Cor.
+9:7)

 and that we will ultimately give account for our deeds (Rom.
 14:12).
 236

 Encyclopedia Judaica [p44, 71] "tithe; tithing"